 • Perform step 1 followed by step 2 repeatedly to form a three-days-on/three-days-off cycling pattern throughout your training program.

-After your 8-week Max-OT resistance training program, take a one week break from training, however, in the last three days prior to starting your next Max-OT rotation, begin Creatine Cycling again.
+After your 8-week Max-OT resistance training program, take a one week break from training, however, in the last three days before starting your next Max-OT rotation, begin Creatine Cycling again.
 This way you will start your next program with optimum muscle creatine stores to maximize results.

 Based on the science regarding creatine supplementation and transport into muscle, this strategy should ensure maintenance of high muscle creatine concentrations all the time, while preventing creatine receptor down regulation in muscle cells.